 Let’s be real, a huge reason you’ll be traveling to the Mayan Riviera is to have a relaxing Tulum beach vacation.
 But while Quintana Roo is a warm oasis from roughly November through April, it can get oppressively hot between May and October.
 Trust me, I went to Quintana Roo in August and was a puddle from the heat almost every day.

 Not to mention, Tulum experiences hurricane season during the summer and fall — where daily rains are the norm and hurricanes are possible.
-If you are visiting Tulum during this season, you’ll definitely want to consider protecting your trip with travel insurance through a trusted brand like World Nomads.

 #6 – Don’t Carry Large Amounts of Cash